lac-dcc/jotai-benchmarks/README.md

 - **Extensible**: we are working on a DSL for the generation of random inputs.
 In this way, users of Jotai can produce more inputs to the benchmarks without having to hardcode the drivers.
 - **Observable**: we would like to have functions that return values (done!) or at least be able to print the values of local variables, like Whiro does (not done!)
 - **Clean**: every allocated memory chunk should be deallocated at the end of execution.
 In other words, none of the benchmarks cause memory leaks.

+## Browsing the repository

+Benchmarks are currently stored in two folders:

+- `anghaLeaves`: benchmark functions that do not call any other function
+- `anghaMath`: benchmark functions that call functions from `math.h`

+Each benchmark consists of single file.
+This file contains a single function (which we call the *benchmark*) plus everything that you need to compile and run that function: input generators, forward declarations, the `main` function, stuff to generate random numbers, etc.

+We have a few CSV files that we have produced for the benchmarks stored in the `data` folder.
+This folder is subdivided into three directories:

+- `SPEC_CPU_2017`: results produced for [SPEC CPU2017](https://www.spec.org/cpu2017/), which we provide for comparing against our benchmarks.
+- `anghaLeaves`: results produced after observing the execution of the benchmarks in the `anghaLeaves` dataset.
+- `anghaMath`: results produced after observing the execution of the benchmarks in the `anghaMath` dataset.

+Additionally, we have a `Scripts` folder with a few useful shell scripts that you can use to collect statistics for the Jotai programs.